-Many wonder why Oktoberfest doesn’t actually start in October.
+Why does Oktoberfest start in September?
 Today’s festivities started as a celebration of King Ludwig’s marriage to the elaborately named Therese Charlotte Luise Friederike Amalie von Sachsen-Hildburghausen on the 12th of October 1810.
 The one-week celebration was thoroughly enjoyed by the locals and the Royal Family decided to turn the party into an annual affair.
 Over the years the duration increased and it moved into September primarily due to the weather.
 Theriesenwiese, the grounds where the Fest is held is named after the Crown Princess (Theresa’s Fields), though locals now simply call it “Wies’n”.

 Tents and tables

 The largest traditional Bavarian breweries from Löwenbräu to Paulaner each have their own tents with differing atmospheres.
 There are 13 tents each packed with between 5-10,000 people inside and outside.
 Some tents focus more on entertainment with comedy shows and even yodelling.